praekelt/handbook/_posts/2015-06-11-Working at Praekelt.md

 Each team has their own process for scheduling in work, and generally their own preferred briefing tools.

 Studio:

 Briefs should be submitted to design@praekelt.com and Lebo Semetsamere will either come back to you to request additional information, or will schedule the work in and confirm when you can expect delivery.

-Strat / Content
+Strat / Content:

 Briefs should be submitted to lisa.adams@praekelt.com and Lisa will either come back to you to request additional information, or will schedule the work in and confirm when you can expect delivery.

-Engineering
+Engineering:

 Attend the sprint planning meeting at the beginning of a sprint to ensure that your work is included in the sprint.

-Control Centre Team
+Control Centre Team:

 Briefs for QA and Testing should be submitted to controlroom@praekelt.com and Nelson will come back to you to confirm when this work has been scheduled, and when it is expected to be completed.

 ### What to do when things go wrong